puneetkumarbajaj/CiperLink/README.md

 Comprehensive Documentation: Comes with detailed documentation and examples, making it easy for developers to implement and customize according to their needs.

 ### Technologies Used:
+##### SnarkJS : The main cryptographic JS library supporting all the proof and verification functions for the application
 ##### Node.js: For creating a scalable backend capable of handling authentication logic and database interactions.
 ##### MongoDB: As a NoSQL database to store user data and authentication tokens securely.
 ##### Google Cloud Functions: Leveraged for deploying serverless functions that handle authentication requests, ensuring quick scalability and reduced server costs.